gilhrpenner/convex-files-control/LLM.md

 - storageProvider: "convex" or "r2".
 - accessKey: An arbitrary string representing a user, tenant, or group.
 Used for access control.
 It is normalized (trim + non-empty).
+- virtualPath: Optional logical path for a file (e.g., `/tenant/123/avatar.png`).
+  This is a metadata-only path for Convex storage and can be used as the real object key for R2.
+Paths are globally unique within the component.
 - downloadGrant: A short-lived token that grants download access under configured constraints (max uses, expiration, optional password).
 - pendingUpload: A token created at upload initiation, ensuring the file is